cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Plaisant (2004) suggests two ways to improve the evaluation of visualization:
 - create benchmark data sets and tasks, such as has been done at the [InfoVis2003 contest](http://www.cs.umd.edu/hcil/iv03contest/)
 - aggregate case studies

+##Nested Model for Visualization Design and Validation

+Munzner (2009) presents a model that splits visualization design into nested levels.
+Each level is assigned specific evaluation methodologies.

+- Domain problem characterization
+- Data/operation abstraction design
+- Encoding/interaction technique design
+- Algorithm design

+Validation of visualizations is measured with metrics falling into four categories:

+- wrong problem
+- wrong abstraction
+- wrong coding/interaction
+- wrong algorithm

+Errors in one level of the model may cascade into the other nested levels.
+For example, data abstraction design errors may interfere with the correctness of the final algorithm design of the visualization.

+##Evaluation scenarios for data visualization

+Lam et al. (2011) provides an overview of multiple evaluation scenarios.
+The overview was the result of a literature review of visualization study goals over 800 visualization publications.
+Each evaluation scenario has associated goals.
+The goal of the evaluation should determine the methods used in the evaluation.

+The scenarios are sorted into those for __understanding data analysis__:

+- Understanding environments and work practices
+- evaluating visual data analysis and reasoning
+- evaluating communication through visualization
+- evaluating collaborative data analysis

+and for __understanding visualizations__:

+- evaluating user performance
+- evaluating user experience
+- evaluating visualization algorithms

+Lam et al. defines an important first step in establishing a reference base of scenarios with examples.

 #Sources

+Chen, M., Floridi, L., & Borgo, R. (2014).
+What is visualization really for?.
+In The Philosophy of Information Quality (pp. 75-93).
+Springer International Publishing.

+Chen, C., & Yu, Y. (2000).
+Empirical studies of information visualization: a meta-analysis.
+International Journal of Human-Computer Studies, 53(5), 851-866.

 Chin, D. N., & Crosby, M. E. (2002).
 Introduction to the special issue on empirical evaluation of user models and user modeling systems.
 User Modeling and User-Adapted Interaction, 12(2), 105-109.